-Key Benefits of Using Modules
+Benefits of Using Modules In Rust

-Creating Modules in Rust
+How To Create Modules in Rust

-You can create a module using the mod keyword followed by the module name.
+We can create a module using the mod keyword followed by the module name.
 The module’s contents are defined within curly braces { } or in separate files.

 Example: Basic Module